dwajsman/wmdd_4935/week2/00_notes.md

 ## filesystem module

-nodejs comes with many useful core modules. among them is the fs(short for filesystem) module. the fs module allows you read and write files, create and remove directories, watch a file or directory for changes... the fs module allows you to interact with a machine's filesystem on any operating system that node runs on.
+nodejs comes with many useful core modules. among them is the fs(short for filesystem) module. the fs module allows you to read and write files, create and remove directories, watch a file or directory for changes... the fs module allows you to perform these interactions with a machine's filesystem on any operating system that node runs on, so most of the time code that works in c9 will work on your windows machine at home too.

 like many of the core node modules fs has asynchronous and synchronous methods. we are going to look at the asynchronous methods, using callbacks, for